Emzeelion999/PulsarDAO-Contract/scripts/deployment/README.md

     brownie run deploy_dao live_part_two --network mainnet
     ```

-    This deploys and links all of the core Curve DAO contracts.
+    This deploys and links all of the core PulsarDAO contracts.
 A JSON is generated containing the address of each deployed contract. **DO NOT MOVE OR DELETE THIS FILE**.
 It is required in later deployment stages.

 ### 3. Deploying the Aragon DAO